 The dining scene is Summerland is as laid back as the name suggests.
 Summerland Beach Café is a dog-friendly breakfast and lunch destination with indoor and outdoor seating.
 The Nugget Bar & Grill is a local institution serving lunch, dinner and stiff drinks daily.
 Tinker’s Burgers is a reliable, “hole-in-the-wall” burger joint.
 And Red Kettle Coffee is the spot for artisan coffees made with locally roasted beans.
 Freshly baked goods are also on the menu.

 SHOPPING IN SUMMERLAND:

 Summerland is known for its stellar antique shopping along Ortega Hill Road and Lillie Avenue.
 Summerland Antique Collective offers a robust selection of thousands of pieces sourced by numerous dealers.
 Mary Suding Antiques carries a range of furniture, décor and garden items spanning antique and farmhouse to folk art and Mid-Century Modern.
 Interior designers also beeline to Summerland to shop at Garde, a showcase of furniture, art and textiles made by leading international makers.
 They also carry fine jewelry, fragrance and ceramics.
 Botanik is stocked with plants, interior accents and garden and home goods.
 Beach-friendly fashions can be found at Bikini Factory, Indian Summers and Bonita.

-Visit Sacred Space created by proprietors of peace, Jack and Rose Herschorn.
-Enjoy tea service and meditate in the lush gardens.
-While you’re there, browse through their impressive collection of goods and artifacts sourced from around the world and find your perfect souvenir of a day well spent.
+At Sacred Space, be sure to enjoy tea service and meditate in the lush gardens.
+While you’re there, browse through the impressive collection of goods and artifacts sourced from around the world and find your perfect souvenir of a day well spent.